-The company will need an independent review where the financial statements are independently compiled (externally), and it is not owner-managed.

-The company will need an audit where the financial statements are internally compiled (applies even where the company is owner managed, non-owner managed or is a close corporation).

-The company will not need an audit, or independent review where the financial statements are independently compiled (externally), and it is an owner-managed company or close corporation.
+The company will need an independent review where the financial statements are independently compiled (externally), and it is not owner-managed - to be conducted by a registered auditor or a chartered accountant.
+The company will need an audit where the financial statements are internally compiled (applies even where the company is owner managed, non-owner managed, or is a CC or NPC).
+The company will not need an audit, or independent review where the financial statements are independently compiled (externally), and it is an owner-managed company, or CC or NPC.